lmish/academic-kickstart/content/author/admin/_index.md

 +++

 Lokesh Mishra is a PhD student at the NCCR PlanetS and is affiliated to the University of Bern and the University of Geneva.
-His research interests include Astrophysics, Exoplanets, Multi-Planetary Systems, Planetary Architectures, Population Synthesis among others.
-Contact him to know about his favourite equations (No, it isn't Drake's or Schroedinger's!) or discuss philosophy.
+His research interests include Astrophysics of Exoplanets, Multi-Planetary Systems and their Architectures, Population Synthesis et cetera.

+Contact him to know about his favourite equation or for talking about physics, philosophy or for making music in Bern.